LICENSURE

 REQUIREMENTS:

-To be granted initial registration in Louisiana an applicant must meet the following requirements:
+To be granted initial registration in Louisiana, an applicant must meet the following requirements:

-- Be of good moral character
+- Be of good moral character.

-- Hold a professional degree in architecture from a degree program accredited by the NAAB (National Architectural Accrediting Board)
+- Hold a professional degree in architecture from a degree program accredited by the NAAB (National Architectural Accrediting Board).

-- Complete the Architectural Experience Program (AXP) requirements as established by NCARB and found in the AXP
+- Complete the Architectural Experience Program (AXP) requirements as established by NCARB and found in the AXP Guidelines.

 - Complete the Architect Registration Examination (ARE®).
-Further information about the rules to sit for the examination can be found in the ARE Guidelines
+Further information about the rules to sit for the examination can be found in the ARE Guidelines.

 The licensure period for individual architects runs from January 1 through December 31 each year.

-To obtain a reciprocal registration in Louisiana, all applicants must hold a current and valid license in a U.S. jurisdiction and an NCARB certificate.
-Individuals interested in becoming licensed in Louisiana should contact NCARB to establish a certificate or to have their record transmitted to Louisiana.
+Individuals interested in becoming licensed in Louisiana should contact NCARB to establish a certificate or to have their NCARB record transmitted to Louisiana.

 The licensure period for individual architects runs from January 1 through December 31 each year.

 Click here to access the Licensing Portal.
 If you have not done so already, you will have to create an account by establishing a User ID and password.
 Your User ID will be the e-mail address on file with the Board.
+We do not have paper renewals, all applications are online via our portal.

 The licensure period for individual architects runs from January 1 through December 31 each year.
-A reminder notice is e-mailed to the address we have on file.
+A reminder notice is e-mailed to the e-mail address(es) we have on file.
 Notices regarding licensure status are sent only as a courtesy of the board.
 The ultimate responsibility for licensure renewal rests with the licensed professional.
-All renewals including payment must be either received in the board office by midnight CST on December 31 or be postmarked by that date.
+All renewals, including payment, must be received in the board office by midnight CST on December 31.
+Mailed payments must be postmarked by December 31.

 A registrant who does not properly renew his or her license may not practice after the expiration of the license.
 A registrant who continues to practice using an expired license will be subject to such disciplinary action as the board deems appropriate.